SCARFACE Lite, for those watching their gangster waistline.

 So we’ve had it wrong all these years.
 That old saw about all politicians being criminals is backwards – all criminals are politicians.

 KING OF NEW YORK is one of those films you desperately want to love, and we can see it’s trying hard to be loved.
 The slogan is “Where SCARFACE left off, KING OF NEW YORK begins.”
 Not really.
 Not at all.
-It’s trying to look tough, but there is absolutely no reason for its X-rating.
-Walken eats the prime role as a ruthless gangster; tits, ass, guns, blondes, drugs, brutal murders – but its shoddy writing and staging is not helped when Laurence Fishburne opens his street-unwise mouth, or David Caruso tries to act.
+It’s trying to look tough, but there is absolutely no reason for its original X-rating.
+Walken eats the prime role as a ruthless gangster; tits, ass, guns, blondes, drugs, brutal murders – but the movie’s shoddy writing and staging is not helped when Laurence Fishburne opens his street-unwise mouth, or David Caruso tries to act.

 It’s a modern Robin Hood tale – written like a 15-year-old boy.
 A shallow gun-for-gun, death-for-death tale, which only revolves around these protagonists and the cops who love to nail them.
 Abel Ferrara‘s direction is adequate for a crime actioner, but Nicholas St. John‘s writing makes us squint real hard to see the plot, through the idiotic police caricatures, black gangs who act like white people think black gangs act, and Christopher Walken schmoozing through the proceedings as if he is in a better movie than this really is.
 The more I think about the predictably simplistic script, the more I’m sure St. John is 15 years old.